-Are you mainly thinking of the cottage as a romantic get-away, or do you plan to host large family reunions?
+Are you mainly thinking of the cottage as a romantic getaway, or do you plan to host large family reunions?
 Have the kids left the nest, or do you plan on sharing your cottage with them?
 The answers to these questions will help you settle on the square footage you need

 One thing to remember: a cottage that’s just the right size for you now may not be so forever.
-It’s not a bad idea to include an extra bedroom or two in your cottage design as ‘flexible’ space.
+It’s not a bad idea to include an extra bedroom or two in your cottage design as a ‘flexible’ space.
 A spare bedroom can serve as an office or den for a few years, then become an additional bedroom when another child or grandchild is born.

 4. Be a Good Neighbour

 Sure, nobody wants to live in a home exactly like the one next door.
 That’s part of the reason to have your prefab cottage custom-designed by a builder like Royal Homes!
-That said, the prefab cottage design you choose should be compatible with its future neighborhood.
+That said, the prefab cottage design you choose should be compatible with its future neighbourhood.